HassanJbara/lin-attn-zoo/README.md

 # Linear Attention Zoo

 Simple, pure PyTorch implementation of popular linear attention models for demonstration and ease of use.
+Just `pip install torch` to get started!

 ## Motivation